New evidence and analysis suggest that Nikita Khrushchev and the KGB were behind the 1963 assassination of President John F. Kennedy.

 Thus, even though Oswald ultimately acted on his own initiative, the KGB was deeply involved in the assassination of John F. Kennedy and must share the blame for it, as must Khrushchev.

 Still, we have to account for the presence of the Mafia around the assassination, as well as for the high number of suspicious deaths of those involved.
-Oswald seems to have received a suggestion that someone should remove Kennedy indirectly from Nikita Khrushchev, whom Oswald held in great respect and termed “simply brilliant”.
+Oswald may have received a suggestion that someone should remove Kennedy indirectly from Nikita Khrushchev, whom Oswald held in great respect and termed “simply brilliant”.
 Exposure in a West German court as an orderer of assassinations led Khrushchev to halt murders in 1962.
 Yet Oswald pushed on, perhaps unaware of this change, or assuming that Soviet bureaucrats were blocking Khrushchev’s true desire to eliminate Kennedy.

 Oswald appears to have persuaded his uncle, Charles Murret, to induce his boss, New Orleans Mafia kingpin Carlos Marcello, to provide a professional sniper.
 Marcello held a powerful grudge against the Kennedys for publicly humiliating him by roughly deporting him to Guatemala.
 Marcello and other organized crime leaders were also threatened by Attorney General Robert F. Kennedy’s crusade against them; killing his older brother would neutralize RFK.
 With KGB training, Oswald himself had become an excellent shot.
-He likely hit Kennedy from behind, but the Mafia’s professional sniper on the grassy knoll fired the killing shot from the front, knocking off a chunk of Kennedy’s skull and pieces of his brain.
+He evidently hit Kennedy from behind, but the Mafia’s professional sniper on the grassy knoll fired the killing shot from the front, knocking off a chunk of Kennedy’s skull and pieces of his brain.
 Thus Oswald, who planned the shooting and participated in it, could plead in court that he was the patsy.
 In fact, Oswald told journalists after the assassination “I’m just a patsy.”9

 Meanwhile, Oswald’s deliberately misleading dealings with anti-Castro and pro-Castro Cubans, FBI, and CIA-connected individuals caused further confusion.
 So did the destruction of evidence and stonewalling by U.S. Government agencies covering up their mistakes after the assassination as well as by the Kennedy family seeking to protect JFK’s reputation.

-So the KGB was involved with both gunmen: Oswald was a KGB-recruited and trained asset who turned rogue and served as the patsy, while Oswald himself arranged for the Mafia sniper.
-The roles of Meyer and de MohrenschildtGeorge De Mohrenschildt (whom Pacepa persuasively identifies as Oswald’s KGB handler10) powerfully support this KGB rogue interpretation.
+So the KGB was involved with both gunmen: Oswald was a KGB-recruited and trained asset who turned rogue and served as the patsy, while KGB rogue Oswald himself arranged for the Mafia sniper.
+Thus this is a KGB-Mafia theory of the case.
+The roles of Meyer and de Mohrenschildt (whom Pacepa persuasively identifies as Oswald’s KGB handler10) powerfully support this KGB rogue interpretation.
 Many researchers have mistakenly labeled de Mohrenschildt a CIA asset, but his assiduous consorting with CIA was clearly part of his cover as well as a means of spreading disinformation.

-Adding the Mary Meyer story to Pacepa’s telling account gives us an explanation of the JFK assassination that contains both the idiosyncrasies of Oswald and the deceptive maneuvering of a KGB engaged in its specialty of deniable murder, with the motive of exacting revenge for the humiliation of the Cuban Missile Crisis.
+Adding the Mary Meyer story and the Mafia role to Pacepa’s telling account gives us an explanation of the JFK assassination that contains both the idiosyncrasies of Oswald and the deceptive maneuvering of a KGB engaged in its specialty of deniable murder, with the motive of exacting revenge for the humiliation of the Cuban Missile Crisis.
 The Kennedy assassination and related murders can be seen as an integral episode of a Cold War that America waged against a ruthless enemy.

 The KGB Theory of American Assassinations argues that the KGB also arranged the murders of Martin Luther King, Robert F. Kennedy, Marilyn Monroe, and others.